sagemath/trac_to_gh/Issue 2636.md

 # Issue 2636: notebook -- changing a cell without evaluate should put the red line back to the left

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2636

 Original creator: was